MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/twitch-html5.md

 > [!IMPORTANT]
 > When testing using a local web server, **Twitch** allows you to use http://localhost/ as a redirect **URL**.
 Make sure to include the leading slash **/**.
 Without a leading slash, **Twitch** will fail to recognize the **localhost URL**.

-Once the **Application** is registered, the page will be updated and reveal the client ID for your **Application**.
+Once the application is registered, the page will be updated and reveal the client ID for your application.

+> [!NOTE]
-- Keep this client ID in a safe and easily accessible place, as it will be used later to configure your PlayFab title.
+> Keep this client ID in a safe and easily accessible place, as it will be used later to configure your PlayFab title.

 ![Twitch manage application](media/tutorials/twitch-html5/twitch-manage-application.png)